Goat Shank Rice and Beans

 Cook the shanks

-- Season the shank with the salt and allow to dry-brine overnight, uncovered in the fridge.
-The next day, in a dutch oven or pot that can fit the meat, brown the shank well in a tablespoon of lamb fat.
+- Season the shank with the salt and rest overnight, uncovered in the fridge.
+The next day, in a dutch oven or pot that can fit the meat, brown the shank in a tablespoon of lamb fat.

 - Drain the fat off and discard, then add another tablespoon of lamb fat, along with the garlic, pushing it to one side of the pan, stir, and cook for 30 seconds.

-- Add the tomato paste and cook for a minute more, stirring to spread the paste out.
+- Add the tomato paste and cook for a minute more, stirring occasionally.
 Add the wine and deglaze, scraping up the browned bits, then add the stock, thyme and cayenne if using, cover with a sheet of parchment, top with a tight fitting lid, and cook in a preheated 275 F oven for 1.5 hours, or until fork-tender.

 Picking the meat